kuhmil/runway_technical/README.md

 # Overview
 I have set up a FastAPI web service that can be run locally or with Docker.
-Poetry is used as the tool of choice for dependency management and packaging.
+Poetry is used for the dependency management and packaging.
-If you are interested in an applications review you can choose to either input an app id or a link.
-There is a default app id found in runway_technical/main.py file.
-This is what is used
+When you run the web service you can either input an app ID or a URL.
+If there is no input the service will crash.
+Once the submit button is pressed, a csv file will download.
+That app ID is the then stored in a dictionary.
+This allows the csv_refresh function found in runway_technical/main.py, to update the csv file every 24 hours with that ID.
+This timing can also be changed.

 ## Set Up